The Carl Gustav Carus Institut: from its foundation to the present day

 The institute´s task is defined in the bylaws of the supporting association, namely to conduct research for cancer therapy on the basis of anthroposophic medicine founded by the spiritual science of Dr. Rudolf Steiner and the physician Dr. med.
 Ita Wegmann.
 This task requires a comprehensive understanding of nature and mankind beyond the direct research of diseases, medicinal plants and their pharmaceutics.
 This results in an interdisciplinary cooperation of scientists from different disciplines as well as an intensive exchange with renowned European universities.
 Due to numerous cooperations, especially with partners from the university sector, and our structural orientation, doctoral, bachelor´s and master´s theses are possible at our institute.
 Furthermore, we offer internships, for example within the framework of the German Academic Exchange Service (DAAD), as well as the Bundesfreiwilligendienst (Federal Voluntary Service).

 The Institute is supported ideally and financially by the Gesellschaft zur Förderung der Krebstherapie e.V. and a wide circle of supporters.
 Furthermore, the Institute's work is dependent on third-party funding such as grants from foundations, public research funding, private industry and private donations.

-Since the foundation of the clinic in 1975, the Carl Gustav Carus Institut has also been located in Niefern-Öschelbronn.
+The Carl Gustav Carus Institute found its first working premises in the basement of Dr. Hans Werner's internal medicine practice at Hachelallee 55 in Pforzheim.
+Since the foundation of the clinic in 1975, the Institute has also been located in Niefern-Öschelbronn.
 The Institute moved into the rooms of the Öschelbronn Clinic with its laboratories in the basement and offices on the 4th floor.